Schytheron/youtube-dl-GUI/README.md

 # youtube-dl-GUI
-A simple GUI for the [youtube-dl](https://github.com/rg3/youtube-dl) command-line program for Windows that allows the user to download any YouTube video in any quality and framerate (up to 8K 60FPS, if available) with lossless quality!
+A simple and minimalistic GUI for the [youtube-dl](https://github.com/rg3/youtube-dl) command-line tool for Windows that allows the user to download any YouTube video in any quality and framerate (up to 8K 60FPS, if available) with lossless quality!

-The GUI is simple, minimalistic and easy to use.
+The GUI is very basic and easy to use.
 It is meant for people who are not comfortable with the command-line (or simply don't want to use it) that just want an easy way to download YouTube videos with no restrictions or bloat.

 ## Setup
 All you need to do is download the latest release `.zip` and extract the contents to a folder of your choice.
 Everything you need is included in the `.zip`.
 Just run the `youtube-dl-GUI.exe`.
 Simple as that!